elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

 author: Karim Elatov
 layout: post
 permalink: /2013/11/update-chrubuntu-13-04-13-10-samsung-chromebook/
-sharing_disabled:
-  - 1
-dsq_thread_id:
-  - 1979997527
-categories:
+categories: ['os']
-  - OS
-tags:
+tags: ['linux', 'chromebook', 'chrubuntu', 'pulseaudio']
-  - ChromeBook
-  - ChrUbuntu
-  - pulseaudio
 ---

 I logged into my Chromebook with SSH and it displayed a message saying that I can update to Ubuntu 13.10:

     New release '13.10' available.